 Poland is an increasingly popular destination for expats.
 As part of the European Union (EU), the Polish labour market is open to all EU citizens.
 Many foreigners working in Poland operate fully under the Polish system, but other solutions are possible depending on country of origin.
 For example, if an expat can prove being under the social security of another EU country, payment of certain social costs (ZUS) can be avoided.

 Setting up to do business in a brand new country can be confusing.
 If you are considering establishing your foreign-owned business in Poland, you need a local expert by your side.
-Drawing upon 17 years in Poland serving 80+ clients, Leinonen’s cross-border accounting, tax, and payroll experts will be your trusted guide.
+Drawing upon 17 years in Poland serving 80+ clients, Leinonen’s cross-border experts assist you with accounting, payroll, taxes, legal compliance, and company setup.
+We help you avoid common pitfalls, streamline operations, and ensure local regulations are followed right from the start.

 Get in touch today to organise a consultation.